kudiges01/couponanalysis/README.md

 ## Bar Coupon Analysis

-The analysis shows that to maximize coupon acceptance rates, targeting the coupons to the following audience helps.
+The Jupyter notebook contains a detailed analysis on coupon acceptance/rejection by age, passenger, marital status, weather, income, time and occupation.
+21 and 26 year olds show high coupon acceptance rates.
+Drivers who have a friend with them or are alone in the car also accept coupons more.
+Coupon acceptance rates are high on sunny days and lower on other days.
+Single drivers have a high coupon acceptance rate when compared with other marital status.
+Also, more coupons are accepted at 6PM and 10PM during the day.
+Coupon acceptance rates are also higher for drivers whose income levels are below 25000.
+Further analysis shows that to maximize coupon acceptance rates, targeting the coupons to the following audience helps.

  - Drivers who are likely to go to a bar more than once a month
  - Drivers who are primarily between the ages of 21 and 31